AlphaGenes/tinyhouse/README.md

 `numba` is a just in time (jit) compiler for python.
 The idea is that you take a normal python function, and add on a decorator[^1]. `numba` will then compile the function and give potentially massive speed gains.
 The existence and usability of `numba` is one of the key features that makes python a feasible language for us in the long term.

-As an example, here is a function for addition
+As an example, here is a function that adds two numbers together:

 ```
 def add(a, b) :